 How to start mindfulness journaling

-HLN's wellness expert Hannah Bullimore talks us through how to begin journaling, including a downloadable workbook to help you get started.
+HLN's wellness expert Hannah Bullimore talks us through how to journal, specifically for mindfulness, including a downloadable workbook to help you get started.

-As well as keeping you super organised, journaling can also help you to keep positive and creative with gratitude journals reminding us of all we have to be thankful for and creative writing offering a new hobby to keep our minds busy.
+Gratitude journals remind us of all we have to be thankful for, and creative writing offers a new hobby to keep our minds busy.

-With just about everyone currently working from home, or at least spending more time at home, we are taking a deep dive into the different forms journaling can take.
-From creative writing prompts to daily mindfulness and weekly goal setting, we have it all covered.
+We’re taking a deep dive into the different forms journaling can take.
+We’ll cover. everything from creative writing prompts to daily mindfulness journal writing and weekly goal setting.

-Here are some tips to help make journaling a habit that sticks:
+Here are some tips to help make daily journaling a habit that sticks:

 Write a little every day.

 Perhaps each morning, you write down something you hope to achieve that day, or at night you write down one thing you’re grateful for.
 Start small, and soon you’ll find yourself writing more.

 Writing creatively is a great hobby for everyone.
 You don’t have to want to be published, just write for yourself and free your imagination to take you anywhere in the world!